 If uncomfortable digestive symptoms are disrupting your daily activities (or are just a pain in the you-know-what), read on to learn what they may indicate and how you can find relief.
-During our four-part series, Dr. Bilstrom will provide a general guide as to what your symptoms might mean and which demand a prompt visit with your doctor.
+Dr. Bilstrom provides a general guide as to what your heartburn symptoms might mean and which demand a prompt visit with your doctor.

 What is it?
 A burning sensation caused by the reflux of gastric acid into the esophagus.